kadykov/mcp-openapi-schema-explorer/memory-bank/techContext.md

    - Multiple operation support
    - Reference transformation

-## Deployment
+## Deployment / Release Process

-- Published as npm package
-- Versioned releases
+- Automated publishing to npm via `semantic-release` triggered by pushes to `main` branch in GitHub Actions.
+- Relies on Conventional Commits to determine version bumps.
+- Creates version tags (e.g., `v1.2.3`) and GitHub Releases automatically.
+- Requires `NPM_TOKEN` secret configured in GitHub repository for publishing.
-- Documentation for installation and usage
+- `CHANGELOG.md` is automatically generated and updated.
-- Example configurations
+- Server version is dynamically set at runtime based on the release version.

 ## Configuration